Copywriting for journalists

-Careers advice wasn’t great when I was at school.
-I told the teacher I wanted to be a writer, and she said: “Writers starve in garrets; be a teacher.”
-The only kind of writing she’d heard of that paid any money was journalism.
-So, after A levels, I qualified as a journalist – but I never actually worked as one.
-Then, as now, it was hard to get paid work as a writer.
-Eventually, I got a job as a copywriter, and have earned my living from copywriting ever since.
-Now, I train journalists how to become copywriters (so perhaps I’ve ended up being a teacher after all).
+Jackie told the school careers advisor she wanted to be a writer, and was told: “Writers starve in garrets; be a teacher.”
+The only kind of writing they’d heard of that paid any money was journalism.
+So, after A levels, Jackie qualified as a journalist – but never actually worked as one.
+Eventually, she got a job as a copywriter, and has earned a living from copywriting ever since.
+Now, she trains journalists how to become copywriters (so she’s ended up being a teacher after all).

 Journalism skills are easily transferable to copywriting.
-On this full-day course you will learn tips, tricks and insider secrets of running a copywriting business, so you can generate extra income.
+On this interactive and practical course, journalists learn tips, tricks and insider secrets of running a copywriting business, so they can extend their skillset and generate extra income.